 Talk About It

 - Establish and maintain positive communication between yourself and your teen.
-If you listen more than you talk, you may find that your teen opens up more to you.
+If you listen more than you talk, you may find that your teen opens up to you more.
 Developing a level of trust with your teen before they start dating will make it easier to talk about issues such as dating violence later.

 - When talking with your son or daughter, you may hear things that make you uncomfortable but keep talking to them anyway.
 Your teen may be afraid to talk to you, especially if it is about an abusive relationship.
 If you have an extreme reaction, they may not trust that they can talk to you about it again.
 Be careful how you handle the information they have shared and take time to learn more about the issues your teen is facing.

-- Educate yourself about healthy relationships among teens and share that information with your own son or daughter when they begin to date.
+- Educate yourself about healthy teen relationships and share that information with your son or daughter when they begin to date.

 - Pay attention to what is going on in your teen’s life, particularly in their dating relationships.
 Don’t pre-judge their friends or significant others but do be aware of the way those teens are interacting with your son or daughter.

-- You may know your teen’s boyfriend/girlfriend or their family.
-But don’t assume it is a healthy relationship simply because you know them– there may be hidden problems.
+- You may know your teen’s boyfriend or girlfriend and possibly their family.
+But don’t assume your teen's relationship is healthy simply because you know his or her partner—there may be hidden problems.

 - Remember that you are your teen’s parent, not their friend.
 It is your job to watch out for their best interests and set clear boundaries when necessary.
 While you want to respect their privacy, do take steps to ensure that you are aware of what is going on with your teen and their relationships.

 - Learn the warning signs of teen dating violence.
-If you see changes in your teen’s behavior that are concerning (extreme anger or depression), talk to them about it.
+If you see changes in your teen’s behavior that are concerning (such as extreme anger or depression), talk to them about it.
 You may want to consider seeking professional help such as a counselor.